-George Percy, is an active artist, composer, sound designer and producer.
+George Percy, is an active artist, composer, business consultant, sound designer and producer.
 Through his Art House label 'Oil Records' George spans the realm of popular music through rock, dance, art-pop, contemporary classical and electronic.

 He is a BA First Class Honours graduate of the acclaimed Commercial Music course at the University of Westminster which followed his Distinction on the left-field 'Artist Development' course from British Academy of New Music.

 George has and continues to work with such companies and projects as Nonclassical, Christopher Brett Bailey, Alicia Jane Turner, SlimDali, Lucas Von, Lady Vendredi, This is How We Die, Andy Field, Made in China, Live Art Development Agency and This Machine Won't Kill Fascists, to bring an idiosyncratic aesthetic across multiple mediums.

 - Worked and A&R'd with artists such as 'Gabriel Prokofiev', 'Klavikon', ''Tansy Davies' and 'Langham Research Centre'

 - Oversaw contract write-ups and intellectual property matters